savoygrizzly/dimrill/README.md

 Dimrill is a policy based authorization platform, it doesnt replace your JWT token, nor does it replace your login logic.
 What it does is help you supplement a role based authorization (eg. an `admin` role for a user that can oversee eveyrthing, a `user` that can perform certain actions and then maybe a `manager` sitting in the middle of all that).

-It is intended for complex roles handling, and will allow you to define "roles" dynamically based on the ressources and action required.
+It is intended to act as an **authorization middleware** for complex roles handling, and will allow you to define "roles" dynamically based on the ressources and action required.

-Thereofre Dimrill is using something called `DRNA` as in Dynamic Ressource Naming Authority, in a way it helps you define via a schema which **Ressource** _think `GET`_ and **Action**, _think `POST`_ you need to authorize, which arguments _think `parameters` or `request.body`_ are required to be passed, and helps you define conditions for extra validation.
+Dimrill is using something called `DRNA` as in Dynamic Ressource Naming Authority, in a way it helps you define via schemas which _Ressource_ (think `GET`) and _Action_, (think `POST`) you need to authorize, which arguments (think `req.params` or `request.body`) are required to be passed, and helps you define conditions for extra validation.

 This is done by declaring a schema that let you define the what and the where: